PeARSearch/PeARS-fruit-fly/fruit_fly/README.md

 This will return a summary of the best flies obtained for each criterion.

+**NB:** the directory also contains the script *evolve_flies.py*, which is a version of the GA without KC layer expansion.
+We recommend the use of *evolve_growing_flies.py* for obtaining the most compact representations possible (see [wiki](https://github.com/PeARSearch/PeARS-fruit-fly/wiki/1.2-A-Genetic-Algorithm-for-optimizing-FFA) for details).

 ## Running the best flies on the test sets